 Read on to find out how you can maintain the ideal indoor humidity level in winter while enjoying a comfortable temperature.

 The Most Comfortable Indoor Humidity Level in Winter

 Maintaining the ideal indoor humidity in winter is a balancing act.
 Too much moisture can result in condensation and mold growth, while too little will result in discomfort and potential health concerns.

 So, what is the ideal indoor humidity level in winter?
 According to the EPA, indoor relative humidity should be kept below 60% and ideally between 30% and 50%, this is also the ideal Humidity Level for a Baby’s Room .
 This humidity range will ensure your home is not too dry and not too humid during winter.
 It’s the ideal range for your health, comfort, and your home’s structural integrity.

 How to Monitor Humidity in Your House

 To measure the relative humidity inside your home, you will need a hygrometer.
 Most digital hygrometer models are inexpensive and easy to use.
 Some hygrometers have multiple sensors, letting you keep tabs on humidity throughout different areas of your home.
-The top models have remote monitoring capabilities through WiFi or Bluetooth, so you can use your smartphone to monitor the conditions of your home from anywhere.
+The top models have remote monitoring capabilities through WiFi or Bluetooth, so you can use your smartphone to monitor remotely the conditions of your home from anywhere.
 To find the right hygrometer for your needs, take a look at our extensive review of the top models here.